 Visual Arts

-The Visual Arts classes at Providence School investigate how the arts benefit the human experience as a whole.
-Our studio courses, which range from beginner to Advanced Placement®, are designed to teach students the fundamental principles, processes, and methods of making 1-D, 2-D, and 3-D art.
-Students in Advanced Visual Arts can use their creativity and talents to create attractive portfolios of personal artwork for college applications and professional art displays.
+Providence School’s Visual Arts courses explore how the arts enrich the human experience as a whole.
+Our studio courses – ranging from beginning levels to Advanced Placement® – are designed for students to discover the principles, processes, and fundamental methods of creating 1-D, 2-D, and 3-D art.
+Advanced Visual Arts students have the opportunity to build upon their creativity and skills to produce impressive portfolios of personal artwork for college applications and professional art shows.

 Pottery